streamingfast/substreams-example-monorepo/README.md

 This package is the shared Rust code across all your modules.
 It's not a Substreams module as it needs to be shared a library across the various Substreams modules.

-Indeed, the `core` module being a Substreams module, it produces a final binary `.wasm` file and as such, it can be a dependency of another package.
+Indeed, the `core` module being a Substreams module, it produces a final binary `.wasm` file and as such, it cannot be a dependency of another package.

-That's why we have `shared` that contains in this example Protobuf source definitions as well as Rust generated Protobuf bindings.
+That's why we have `shared` package that contains, in this example, Protobuf source definitions as well as Rust generated Protobuf bindings.
 This module could be extended to hold any helpers/logic/shared data structure(s).

 #### Package [`core`](./core)